ge1c9c0f2a1f82b625d282349914e2cd7bf8dfe77c6a25fa1c11d70687cd8756d87b2fd185722f7b796bbceeb7ea91b9a32cecfee1ac522791e75c849034a4c34_1280-3055701.jpg

 4. Relevance to New Zealand

-Area Implication for NZ
+Area of Implication for NZ:

-Regulatory
+Regulatory Framework

 NZ regulators (FMA, RBNZ, others) may need to consider whether laws about